Copper Mining

 Understanding Key Events:

-• Despite objections from residents, fishers and government officials, permits were granted to discharge mine tailings into the Strait of Juan de Fuca via a submarine pipeline.
+Despite objections from residents, fishers and government officials, permits were granted to discharge mine tailings into the Salish Sea via a submarine pipeline.
 The pipeline broke multiple times, allowing tailings to drift inshore and contaminate shellfish and beaches.

-• A provincial inspection report concluded that final reclamation at the Sunro Mine was satisfactory.
-This determination did not address long-term environmental contamination, and responsibility for the site was subsequently returned to the Crown.
+A provincial inspection report concluded that final reclamation at the Sunro Mine was satisfactory.
+This determination did not account for long-term environmental contamination, and responsibility for the site was subsequently returned to the Crown.

 Multiple studies and water sampling programs have documented elevated metal concentrations downstream of the mine site, including copper levels far exceeding provincial guidelines for freshwater aquatic life.
 Contamination from remaining waste materials continues to affect the watershed today.